Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Results

+\subsubsubsection{Gesture Classification Accuracy} The daily test accuracies for both hands in the final study phase is shown on the left of Figure~\ref{fig:test-accuracy}.
+Confusion matrices showing lower classification accuracies for wrist forward and wrist pronation are shown in the Supplementary Figure~\ref{supplementary:confusion-matrices}.
+We note an average test accuracy and standard deviation of 90.9\% ($\pm 5.3\%$) for the left hand and 98.0\% ($\pm 2.0\%$) for the right hand.
+These right-hand accuracies correspond to the reduced three-gesture configuration used during the finalized study phase.

+This is comparable to test accuracies seen using classification of motor units in \citet{yang2025non}, where there is an average of 82\% test accuracy for 8-gesture classification for 8 subjects with \ac{cSCI} when testing with 62.5ms windows of EMG.
+We note that all subjects tested in \citet{yang2025non} have less severe or equal \ac{cSCI} than our User 1 according to AIS scores.
+By plotting trend lines using least-squares, we see that there seem to be small slopes, showing an insignificant change in test classification accuracy from the first day to the last day of the study.
+These results suggest that for assistive teleoperation, robustness of temporal filtering and user adaptation may be more important than marginal gains in offline classification accuracy.

+\subsubsubsection{Benefits of Real-Time EMG Classification Modules} To characterize the benefits of the real-time dwell and confidence modules, we found that simple majority voting and exponential moving average (EMA) increase classification accuracy, as seen in Table \ref{tab:smoothing_avg_std} evaluated on data for 12 days from User 1.

+Additionally, we found that the false positive rates (FPR) of the online classifier each day for the second week of User 1 (where we collected additional data having the user follow cued gestures using a deployed classifier) were reduced, as shown in Table \ref{tab:fpr_avg_std}, using EMA + majority voting.
+We follow the same procedure for a cue-based online classification evaluation as in \citet{yang2025high}.

-We evaluated the system on a set of tasks spanning \ac{ADLs}, instrumental ADLs, and a personalized leisure task selected by the user.
+\subsubsubsection{Tasks} We evaluated the robot control system on a set of tasks that span \ac{ADLs}, instrumental ADLs, and a personalized leisure task selected by the user.
 Tasks included drinking from a cup, placing a lid on a cup, wiping surfaces with a towel, retrieving an energy drink from another room, and assisting with self-contact tasks such as wiping the face or scratching the shoulder.
 Pictures of representative tasks performed during the finalized study phase are shown in Figure~\ref{fig:system-overview}, while verbal descriptions are provided in Supplementary~\ref{supplementary:task-setup}.
 To assess learning over time, the cup-drinking task was repeated daily during the finalized phase of the study.
-In addition, a personalized task involving taking photos of the user’s aquarium was included to reflect user-specific priorities beyond basic ADLs.
+In addition, a personalized task was included that involves taking photos of the user's aquarium to reflect user-specific priorities beyond basic ADLs.
 Additional details on task selection are provided in Supplementary~\ref{supplementary:task-selection}.